 7. Check Your Inventory For Sufficient Stock

 It’s very essential that you have enough stock in your inventory before you launch your website.
 Generally, it’s better if you have excess stock in your warehouse than getting out of stock very soon.
 It can be a very difficult job because you don’t know how much you will actually need to start with.
 In that case, keep an optimum amount of stock if you are on a budget and then gradually increase the demand from your vendor as the sales increase.
-Otherwise, keep excess stock because you never know how much orders you are going to get.
-For a new website, early out of stock doesn’t help in building customer relationship.
+Otherwise, keep excess stock because you never know how many orders you are going to get.
+For a new website, early out of stock doesn’t help in building customer relationships.

 8. Setting Up Shipping Methods

-One of the main reason why the online market has shown such a growth in a shorter span is home delivery and shipping facility.
+One of the main reasons why the online market has shown such growth in a shorter span is home delivery and shipping facility.
 It becomes very convenient for the customers to get their product delivered to them through shopping online.
 That is why you need to partner with shipping companies and agencies to deliver products to the desired location.
 Some agencies will only provide shipping within the country.
 So if your products have demand internationally then you will need to contact some international shipping agencies as well.
 Choose the one that suits you the best and set up shipping methods with them.

 9. Choose A Reliable Payment Gateway

 For receiving payments from your customers you need to sign up with a trusted payment gateway.
 Since you can’t take payments directly from the buyers for their privacy, this step is necessary.
 Though there are multiple modes of online payments the best place to start with is PayPal.
-It is the most common transaction mode people prefer being safer and faster.
+It is the most common transaction mode people prefer to be safer and faster.
 Simultaneously you can also add other secure payment gateways and methods on your site by signing up with them.
 This not only provides security to buyers but also to sellers.

 10. Choose A Design For Your Site

-Designing an E-commerce website can be a little complicated than other types of website.
+Designing an E-commerce website can be a little complicated than other types of websites.
 Like other websites, it doesn’t just showcase information but also allows others to sign up and shop online.
 These are a few points that will help you in selecting a design.